By Sherwood Ross

 (Sherwood Ross is a Miami-based public relations consultant and columnist who formerly reported for the Chicago Daily News, the New York Herald-Tribune, and wire services.
 Reach him at firstname.lastname@example.org)

-Posted by Sherwood Ross on July 24, 2010, With 0 Reads, Filed under Corruption, Politics.
+Posted by Sherwood Ross on July 24, 2010, With 918 Reads Filed under Corruption, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.